3 Quick Steps For Better Printing

 To enable all products, your file must be at least 5000px by 5500px."

-The guidelines above will ensure that your design prints well no matter the product, orientation, placement, or scaling.
-Of course, the bigger, the better!
+But wait!
+There’s more!
 The quality of your file matters, too.
-Resizing a file that is rather blurry or pixelated to begin with will only enlarge the blur/pixelation itself.
-Make sure all the elements of your design are as sharp and clear as possible from the get-go.
+Resizing a file that is blurry or pixelated to begin with will only make the blurry or pixelated elements larger.
+Make sure all the elements of your design are as sharp and clear as possible from the start.

 That just about covers it!
 If you have any other questions of your own or are looking to take designing to the next level, feel free to check out our design guide or email us at [email protected]!
 We're more than happy to help :)

 --